raufer/flow-writer/README.md

 - Self documenting.
 To share with other team members, or for more generic documentation purposes, the pipelines should ideally carry with them a description of the transformations being applied.

-Visually, these are the first different modules of the proposed pipeline design pattern.
+Visually, these are the different modules identified as desirable of the proposed pipeline design pattern.

 ![Alt text](/flow_writer/properties/layer.png?raw=true "Optional Title")